 Here’s what I’ll be wearing on my city getaways this summer.
 Let me know what you’re wearing (and where you’re going!) at the bottom of the post.

 A Day to Night Dress

-A floaty, strappy number is a go-to piece for day or night.
+A floaty, strappy summer dress is a go-to piece for day or night.
 A great dress works as a statement piece when worn alone, or as a layering piece when worn with other items on this list.
 Try it with booties during the day or dress it up with jewelry, an updo and a bold lipstick for dinner or a show.